-So, saturated fats create the prostaglandins that increase inflammation and omega-6 and omega-3 create the prostaglandins that decrease inflammation.
+So, saturated fats create the prostaglandins that increase inflammation.
+Omega-6 and omega-3 create the prostaglandins that decrease inflammation.

-When this balance is off and inflammation increases, we are at much greater risk of a long list of diseases and our health is seriously compromised.
+When this balance is off, inflammation increases.
+We become at much greater risk of a long list of diseases and our health is seriously compromised.

 The other issue with the demonizing of fats is this: What did we start eating instead of fats?

-We started eating bread, cereals, pasta and a never ending array of “low fat” diet foods which are laced with extra sugars and a whole list of ingredients that we can’t even pronounce.
+We started eating bread, cereals, pasta and a never ending array of “low fat” diet foods .
+These foods are laced with extra sugars and a whole list of ingredients that we can’t even pronounce.